Mining Activity Data, Conformance to Plan and Artificial Intelligence

 AI and Machine Learning in Mining: Why Granular Data Matters

-In recent years, one of the most discussed topics in mining has been the application of Artificial Intelligence (AI) and Machine Learning (ML) to revolutionise the industry.
+In recent years, the application of Artificial Intelligence (AI) and Machine Learning (ML) to revolutionise the industry has been a hot topic.
 Many discuss the importance of data in this transition, but few recognise the required granularity to support it.

 Since 2010, miners have invested in ERP (finance and asset management), mine planning and FMS (with autonomous capabilities).
 With planning and real-time data capture covered, a critical gap remains in integrating operational planning and execution data.